Mercedes-Benz in Formula One: Former drivers

-There are three former drivers of the Mercedes junior team.
-All three have driven in Formula One.
-As of 2025, George Russell is the only driver to have driven for Mercedes, having done so since 2022.
-Esteban Ocon is the only other former driver to participate in the 2022 season.
+There are seven former drivers of the Mercedes junior team, four of which have driven in Formula One.
+As of 2025, George Russell and Kimi Antonelli are the only drivers to have driven for Mercedes, with the former having done so since 2022 and the latter starting in 2025.
+Esteban Ocon is the only other former driver to be participating in the 2025 season.

 Sponsorships

-In December 2009, the team suffered an early setback when it was discovered that a planned £80m sponsorship arrangement that had been signed by Brawn with Henkel in July was invalid.
+In December 2009, the team suffered an early setback when it was discovered that a planned £80m sponsorship arrangement that had been signed by predecessor Brawn GP with Henkel in July was invalid.
 Henkel claimed they were unaware of the deal and had no interest in Formula One; the deal allegedly was made by a former Henkel employee on stolen company stationery for the purposes of defrauding the company.
 On 22 December, Henkel announced that the dispute with the team had been resolved with a mutual agreement and that legal action would not be pursued, although the team would work with the German prosecutor's office to clarify the matter.

 On 21 December, the team confirmed that the number one Malaysian oil and gas company Petronas would join the team as title sponsor.
 Petronas was based in Kuala Lumpur where the Sepang International Circuit (SIC) is located.
 From 2010, the team competed under the full title of Mercedes GP Petronas Formula One Team.
 According to some reports, the arrangement is valued at €30m each year.
 On 28 September 2022, Mercedes and Petronas announced a multi-year renewal of the title and technical partnership from the 2026 season onwards.

 On 25 January 2010, the team's livery was unveiled publicly at the Mercedes-Benz Museum in Stuttgart, with Schumacher and Rosberg in attendance.
 The cars race in the traditional silver colours of Mercedes-Benz and retains Brawn GP sponsor MIGfx.
 In 2013, the team signed a multi-year deal with mobile company BlackBerry which ended after the 2015 season.
 The team also had other major partners such as Monster Energy, Puma, Swissquote (until 2014).
 Qualcomm, UBS, Epson, Bose & Hugo Boss were added as sponsors in 2015, while Wihuri joined Mercedes together with Bottas in 2017.
 Before the 2017 Bahrain Grand Prix, Mercedes added software company Tibco as one of their partners.
 In 2018, Tommy Hilfiger took over from Hugo Boss as the team's clothing supplier with Hamilton becoming a brand ambassador for the company and participating in the #WhatsYourDrive Promotion.

 For 2019, the team made a global partnership with CrowdStrike and Marriott Bonvoy.
 For the 2020 Formula One World Championship, the team welcomed two new partners; Ineos and AMD.
-In 2021, the team signed a sponsorship deal with TeamViewer, a German technology company, which became the first partner of both Mercedes F1 and FE teams and also partners with FTX a Bahamas-based cryptocurrency exchange company.
+In 2021, the team signed a sponsorship deal with TeamViewer, a German technology company, which became the first partner of both Mercedes F1 and FE teams.

+In 2025, Adidas took over from Tommy Hilfiger as the team's clothing supplier.